Denver's African-American Heritage

-February may be the official Black History Month, but in Denver, the rich heritage of the city's African American residents past and present is celebrated all year-round.
+February may be the official Black History Month, but in Denver, the rich heritage of the city's African-American residents past and present is celebrated year-round.

 Black American West Museum

 For decades, Hollywood westerns depicted a Wild West that was populated almost entirely by white people.
 The Black American West Museum puts this myth to rest permanently by highlighting the prominent role blacks played in the settlement of Colorado as miners, soldiers, homesteaders, schoolteachers, ranchers, blacksmiths, cowboys, lawmen and more.
 This fascinating museum, located in the former home of Colorado's first black woman doctor, hosts countless photographs, artifacts and interactive exhibits that tell the story of the Wild West through a different lens.
 One of the Black American West Museum's most intriguing exhibits focuses on Dearfield, a once-bustling black pioneer town, founded in 1910 near Greeley, Colo.
 Dearfield is now a ghost town, but the museum owns a good portion of the site, and offers informative tours of this eye-opening part of African-American pioneer history.
 Contact the museum for details.

 In 2002, the Denver City Council granted Five Points, a traditionally African-American area, a much-deserved landmark status.
 The Five Points area included in the Welton Street Historic District was the heart of African-American commerce during the days of segregation.
 It was also renowned nationwide as the destination for live jazz in Denver - thanks to its more than 50 clubs and bars, it was known in some circles as the "Harlem of the West."
 Charlie Parker, Miles Davis, Billie Holiday, Duke Ellington and other legends all played to packed houses here in the 1940s and 1950s.
 Today, you can tour the Welton Street Historic District, taking in its classic architecture and unique atmosphere.